Annual IDCRC Awards

 - Participant in the mentee program, IDCRC pilot award recipient, and a protocol chair for the DMID next-generation vaccine clinical trials.

-Investigator of the Year: Christina (Kristy) Rostad, MD
+Investigator of the Year: Hana El Sahly, MD

 Category Description: